Western imperialism in Asia: Decolonization and the rise of nationalism in Asia

 The war, however, only accelerated forces already in existence undermining Western imperialism in Asia.
 Throughout the colonial world, the processes of urbanisation and capitalist investment created professional merchant classes that emerged as new Westernised elites.
 While imbued with Western political and economic ideas, these classes increasingly grew to resent their unequal status under European rule.

-British in India and the Middle East
+British in India and West Asia

 In India, the westward movement of Japanese forces towards Bengal during World War II had led to major concessions on the part of British authorities to Indian nationalist leaders.
 In 1947, the United Kingdom, devastated by war and embroiled in an economic crisis at home, granted British India its independence as two nations: India and Pakistan.
 Myanmar (Burma) and Sri Lanka (Ceylon), which is also part of British India, also gained their independence from the United Kingdom the following year, in 1948.
-In the Middle East, the United Kingdom granted independence to Jordan in 1946 and two years later, in 1948, ended its mandate of Palestine becoming the independent nation of Israel.
+In West Asia, the United Kingdom granted independence to Jordan in 1946 and two years later, in 1948, ended its mandate of Palestine becoming the independent nation of Israel.